LaunchCodeEducation/linux/content/git/walkthrough/merging/git-merge/index.md

 You are going to merge the `new-feature` branch and the `new-function` branch into master.

+### Actual Merge

 Lets start with by merging `new-feature` branch into the `master branch`:

+{{% notice warning %}}
+Make sure the currently checked out branch is `master` before running the next command.
+{{% /notice %}}

 ![git-merge-origin-new-feature](pictures/git-merge-origin-new-feature.png?classes=border)

 While on the `master` branch run the command: `git merge origin/new-feature`

 {{% notice green "Bonus" "rocket" %}}
 Notice that the above example uses the remote name `origin` when merging.
 The remote branches had not yet existed on the local machine when I ran this command.
-If you already had checked out these remote branches you could have left off the remote name `origin` and simply ran the command `git merge new-feature`.
+If you already had checked out these remote branches you could have left off the remote name `origin` and simply run: `git merge new-feature`.
 {{% /notice %}}

 The merge was successful!
 Remember to update your remote master branch:

 ![git-push-master-new-feature](pictures/git-push-master-new-feature.png?classes=border)

-run the command `git push origin master`
+Run the command `git push origin master`.

 ## Merge `new-function` Branch

 Now that you have merged the `new-feature` branch into master its time to merge the `new-function` branch.
-Since both of these branches made edits to the same files you are going to run into conflicts.
+Since both of these branches made edits to the same files you are going to have a **merge conflict**.

 ![git-merge-origin-new-function](pictures/git-merge-origin-new-function.png?classes=border)

-run the command `git merge origin/new-function`
+Run the command `git merge origin/new-function`.

 {{% notice note %}}
 Remember that if you already have the `new-function` branch existing locally you can leave off the remote name origin and run the command `git merge new-function`!